xiaoxianyu-office/mm/skills/mechanics/hit.md

 ## Description
 Simulates a physical hit from the mob.
-Takes melee stats into account (regular skill damage won't unless configured to specifically)
+Takes melee stats and attribute modifiers into account.
-This mechanic shares the same options as the [BaseDamage](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/skills/mechanics/basedamage) mechanic
+Inherits every attribute of the [Damage](skills/mechanics/damage) mechanic.

 ## Attributes
 | Attribute        | Aliases | Description                         | Default |
 |------------------|---------|-------------------------------------|---------|
 | multiplier       | m       | The percentage of damage to deal    | 1       |
 > This mechanic inherits every attribute of the [Damage](skills/mechanics/damage) mechanic
 >> - The `amout` attribute is ignored
 >> - The `triggerSkills` attribute is **defaulted** at `true`